Jkuffler/Jkuffler/README.md

 I'm passionate about personal discovery and persistently lifting the spirits of those around me.
 DEI is a way of life and I'm very pleased to feel a part of a more positive culture than in retail roles.

-Especially in the dev community: humans are still among my favorite resources.
-Let's talk about open-source :)
+Especially in the dev community: humans are still among my favorite references.
+Let's talk about some open-source!